The Waterston Desert Writing Prize

 The Waterston Desert Writing Prize (the Prize) was established in 2014 and inspired by author and poet Ellen Waterston’s love of the high desert of Central Oregon, a region that has been her muse for more than 30 years.
 The Prize provides financial and other support to writers whose work reflects a similar connection to the desert, recognizing the vital role deserts play worldwide in the ecosystem and the human narrative.

-In 2019, the Waterston Desert Writing Prize will recognize one writer with a $2,500 cash award, a reading and reception at the High Desert Museum in Bend, Oregon, and a four-week residency at Playa at Summer Lake, Oregon.
-The award winner will be announced in early May 2019.
+In 2020 the Waterston Desert Writing Prize will recognize one writer with a $2,500 cash award, a reading and reception at the High Desert Museum in Bend, Oregon, and a residency at Playa at Summer Lake, Oregon.
+The award winner will be announced in early May 2020.

 WHEN AND HOW TO APPLY